eyekrish/Recepie-Manager/readme.md

 # Start the development server
 python manage.py runserver
 ## Usage
-- Open `http://127.0.0.1:8000` in your browser.
+Open http://127.0.0.1:8000 in your browser.
-- Navigate to the application dashboard.
-- View **real-time stock market data** from NEPSE.
-- Analyze market trends using built-in **technical indicators**.
-- Receive **Buy and Sell signals** based on trend analysis.
-- Customize alerts for specific stocks or indicators.
+Use the "Create a New Recipe" form to add a new recipe.
+View all added recipes in the table below.
+Click "Delete" to remove a recipe.
+Manage recipes via the Django Admin panel (/admin).

 ## Roadmap
-✅ Real-time stock data scraping
-✅ Basic technical indicator implementation
+✅ Basic CRUD operations
-🔜 User authentication and portfolio tracking
-🔜 Advanced AI-based stock predictions
+✅ Image upload support
-🔜 API integration for automated trading
+🔜 User authentication for personalized recipe management 🔜 API support for external integrations

 ## Contributing
 We welcome contributions from the community!
 To contribute: